musnows/Kook-Valorant-Bot/README_EN.md

 |`/rts NO. point comment`|select skin_no. to rate a point(0~100) and leave a comment to it|
 |`/kkn`|checkout yesterday's heighest/lowest rate_point of daily shop |

-notify function require user to stay `login`, bot wil fetch your daily shop at `08:01AM GMT+8` .If the skin is in daily shop, bot will send a private message to user.
+notify function require user to stay `login`, bot wil fetch your daily shop at `08:00AM GMT+8` .If the skin is in daily shop, bot will send a private message to user.

-If the user is a vip, the bot will also send the full picture of the store on that day through private message.
+If the user is a vip, the bot will also send the full picture of the daily-shop on that day through private message.

 >Because the bot is only using in Chinese platform, the skin `name` only support `zh-TW`